bartvanhoey/AbpToAzureRepo/README.md

-# Howto deploy an abp.io app to Azure with AzureDevOps
+# Howto deploy an abp.io application to Azure with AzureDevOps